Peter J.M. van Boheemen

 This hobby explains that I become chairman of the Betuwe Department within the Dutch Genealogical Society (since 2007), member of the Holland Genealogical Society Ons Voorgeslacht and friend of the Centre for Family History (CBG).

 Meanwhile I live with my wife for almost 40 years in the village of Kesteren in Betuwe.
 Our four children flow out early because of their study.
-They have delighted us up to now with five grandchildren.
+They have delighted us up to now with seven grandchildren.

 In 2015 I receive a royal award.
 My wife has this honour a year earlier because of her volunteer work.
 In 2019 the Dutch Genealogic Society awards me with the Gold Pin for different chairmanships.